Dragonslayer20/gccp-projet/README.md

   4)company can see the responses and con connect with the studen by seeing their profile.<br>
   5)company can gget whole information of student when they connect with student.<br>
   6)after hiring for job or internship company can deactivate their post if wants to activate again then they can do.
-# Watch the full project here.
+# Watch the full project.
 https://youtu.be/KpcM8gFi3-E